-There are many academic credit options available to students both on campus and online here at the RBDC.
-Basic and Advanced Projects are designed to have enough flexibility in hour requirements and project type to meet the your needs.
+While ALPS projects are fantastic at providing meaningful work experience for your resume, there are many academic credit options available to students both on campus and online.
+Basic and Advanced Projects are designed to have enough flexibility in hour requirements and project type to meet your needs.
 They also align with the academic semester calendar.
 Depending on your major, these projects can potentially apply to internship or credit requirements.
-However, this approval process must be done through BYU-Idaho.
+Generally, this approval process must be done through BYU-Idaho.

 Our ultimate aim is to have the ability to accommodate students of every major.
 We are still working to increase the options for all students at BYU-Idaho.